corrode/corrode.github.io/content/blog/composition/index.md

 ```

 Hold on, this is getting kind of messy.
-Hastily, you put the code into a function to avoid repeating yourself.
+Hastily, you refactor the code a bit to improve readability.

 ```rust
 fn main() -> Result<()> {